When I first wrote this on another blog, I thought that most language learners would have pretty sure of “which foreign language to learn.”

-The importance of foreign language in India has never been more valuable than today, thanks to the numerous career opportunities in foreign languages.
-It’s no surprise that today, learning a foreign language is now regarded as a full-fledged career objective.
+It’s no surprise that today, language learning is now regarded as a full-fledged career objective.

 “You live a new life for every language you speak.
 If you know only one language, you live only once.”Czech proverb